-In order for us to qualify to be taxed as a REIT, and assuming that certain other requirements are also satisfied, we generally must distribute at least 90% of our REIT taxable income, determined without regard to the dividends paid deduction and excluding any net capital gains, to our stockholders each year, so that federal corporate income tax does not apply to earnings that we distribute.
-To the extent that we satisfy this distribution requirement and qualify for taxation as a REIT, but distribute less than 100% of our REIT taxable income, determined without regard to the dividends paid deduction and including any net capital gains, we will be subject to federal corporate income tax on our undistributed net taxable income.
-In addition, we will be subject to a 4% nondeductible excise tax if the actual amount that we distribute to our stockholders in a calendar year is less than "the required minimum distribution amount" specified under federal income tax laws.
-We intend to make distributions to our stockholders to comply with the REIT requirements of the Internal Revenue Code.
+In order for Simon and certain of our subsidiaries to qualify to be taxed as REITs, and assuming that certain other requirements are also satisfied, Simon and our REIT subsidiaries generally must distribute at least 90% of their respective REIT taxable income, determined without regard to the dividends paid deduction and excluding any net capital gains, to their equity holders each year, so that federal corporate income tax does not apply to earnings that they distribute.
+To the extent that Simon or a REIT subsidiary satisfies this distribution requirement and qualifies for taxation as a REIT, but distributes less than 100% of its REIT taxable income, determined without regard to the dividends paid deduction and including any net capital gains, Simon or the REIT subsidiary will be subject to federal corporate income tax on its undistributed net taxable income.
+In addition, Simon or the REIT subsidiary will be subject to a 4% nondeductible excise tax if the actual that it distributes to its equity holders in a calendar year is less than "the required minimum distribution amount" specified under federal income tax laws.
+Simon and our REIT subsidiaries intend to make distributions to their equity holders to enable them to meet their REIT requirements of the Internal Revenue Code, and we make distributions on our units in amounts sufficient to maintain Simon's qualification as a REIT.

-From time to time, we might generate taxable income greater than our cash flow as a result of differences in timing between the recognition of taxable income and the actual receipt of cash or the effect of nondeductible capital expenditures, the creation of reserves, or required debt or amortization payments.
-If we do not have other funds available in these situations, we could be required to access capital on unfavorable terms (the receipt of which cannot be assured), sell assets at disadvantageous prices, distribute amounts that would otherwise be invested in future acquisitions, capital expenditures or repayment of debt, or make taxable distributions of our capital stock or debt securities to make distributions sufficient to enable us to pay out enough of our taxable income to satisfy the REIT distribution requirement and avoid corporate income tax and the 4% excise tax in a particular year.
-These alternatives could increase our costs or reduce our equity.
-Further, amounts distributed will not be available to fund the growth of our business.
+From time to time, Simon or a REIT subsidiary might generate taxable income greater than its cash flow as a result of differences in timing between the recognition of taxable income and the actual receipt of cash or the effect of nondeductible capital expenditures, the creation of reserves, or required debt or amortization payments.
+If Simon or the REIT subsidiary does not have other funds available in these situations, it could be required to access capital on unfavorable terms (the receipt of which cannot be assured), sell assets at disadvantageous prices, distribute amounts that would otherwise be invested in future acquisitions, capital expenditures or repayment of debt, or make taxable distributions of its capital stock or debt securities to make distributions sufficient to enable it to pay out enough of its taxable income to satisfy the REIT distribution requirement and avoid corporate income tax and the 4% excise tax in a particular year.
+These alternatives could increase costs or reduce equity.
+Further, since we make distributions on our units in amounts sufficient to maintain Simon's qualification as a REIT, amounts distributed will not be available to fund the growth of our business.
 Thus, compliance with the REIT requirements may adversely affect our ability to execute our business plan.